Extending a lease

 What happens to your lease?

-After the formal process to extend your lease has completed,you will have an additional 90 years on the unexpired term.
-Your annual ground rent will be peppercorn (not be payable) after this time.
+After the formal process to extend your lease has completed, you will have an additional 90 years on the unexpired term.
+Your annual ground rent will be 'peppercorn'; not payable.

 You can obtain more information from the Leasehold Advisory Service.